hipe/tmx/sakin-agac-doc/407-collection-synchronization-algorithm.md

 untenably cumbersome-feeling after about two iterations.

-in effect, what we wanted was a synchronization that alphabetized the result. it felt cludgy not to have the synchronization be stream-y as well. the buy- in to accomplish this is that the input traversals themselves already be ordered.
+in effect, what we wanted was a synchronization that alphabetized the result. it felt cludgy not to have the synchronization be stream-y as well. the buy-in to accomplish this is that the input traversals themselves already be ordered.

 so, quick pro's and con's. pro's: